 - 3.3 HEMS.
 The area is regularly utilised by the Wiltshire Air Ambulance.
-As a result, a Letter of Agreement similar to that agreed during the Temporary Danger Area of Spring 2021 will be required in order to ensure access to HEMS regardless of the airspace status.
-This is to includes establishing robust communications between Keevil Ops and the Wiltshire Air Ambulance and creating procedural deconfliction measures. - 3.4 Keevil D123 gap.
-Option 2, whilst aiming to facilitate continued use of the railway line for navigation at low level, has the potential to create a choke point and therefore increase the risk of MAC.
-It may also increase the risk of airspace incursion for aircraft attempting to operate between the gap.
+During consultation, other emergency services have indicated that they may require access to the DA at short notice.
+As a result, a Letter of Agreement- similar to that agreed during the Temporary Danger Area of Spring 2021- will be required in order to ensure access to HEMS regardless of the airspace status.
+This is to includes establishing robust communications between Keevil Ops and the Emergency Services, specifically Wiltshire Air Ambulance and creating procedural deconfliction measures. - 3.4 Local Clubs and Private Air Strips.
+Letters of Agreement stipulating arrival, departure and operating procedures inside agreed areas of the DA to minimise the impact to their operations will be created between the MOD, SPTA, Avon Hang Gliding and Paragliding Club and Eddington Farm strip.